 Proactive Termite Approach

 Termites eat around the clock 24/7, never taking a break.
 This slow but steady pace of termite damage definitely adds up over time, especially as signs of infestations may go undetected until it is already too late and extensive damage has been done.
 Perhaps the worst part of falling victim to termite damage is that it can greatly depreciate the value of your home.
 Whether you are buying or selling a home, the presence of termites can negatively impact an otherwise good sale.
-Preventive Pest Control offers expert termite detection and effective termite treatments to control the problem and protect the value of your property.
+Houston Pest Control offers expert termite detection and effective termite treatments to control the problem and protect the value of your property.